 With scenic views guaranteed and some of the country's best and quirkiest courses, you'll find Tasmania a great place to swing a club.
-Tasmania is home to two of the World's Top 100 Golf Courses – Barnbougle Dunes and Barnbougle Lost Farm, not to mention Ratho, Australia's oldest golf course at Bothwell in the central highlands.
+Tasmania is home to two of the World's Top 100 Golf Courses – Barnbougle Dunes and Barnbougle Lost Farm.

 Right next door is Barnbougle Lost Farm that features a quirky 20 holes with greens dispersed amongst the dunes and along the coastline.
 The routing of the course is diverse and offers an exciting challenge for golfers of all abilities.

-Ratho, Australia's oldest golf course, was created by homesick Scots in the 1830s.
+In Tasmania's Central Highlands is Ratho, Australia's oldest golf course created by homesick Scots in the 1830s.
 A round here is cheap and cheerful, with square putting greens and fairways maintained by resident grazing sheep.
-It's also the site of the Australasian Golf Museum, with an impressive collection of golfing memorabilia.
+It's also the site of the Australasian Golf Museum and its impressive collection of golfing memorabilia.